On the semi-classical analysis of the groundstate energy of the Dirichlet Pauli operator III: Magnetic fields that change sign: Acknowledgements

 \section{Acknowledgements}

+The authors would like to thank M.~Dauge for useful discussions about the paper \cite{D}.
 B.~H. would like to thank D.~Le~Peutrec for discussions around his work with G. Di Gesu, T. Leli\`evre and B.~Nectoux and N. Raymond for discussions on \cite{BTRS}.
 H.~K. has been partially supported by Gruppo Nazionale per Analisi Matematica, la Probabilit\`a e le loro Applicazioni (GNAMPA) of the Istituto Nazionale di Alta Matematica (INdAM).
 The support of MIUR-PRIN2010-11 grant for the project ``Calcolo delle variazioni'' (H.~K.), is also gratefully acknowledged.